 - insurance premiums, mutual insurance calls;

-- commission or brokerage agency fees payable by vessel owner or demise charterer;
+- commission or brokerage agency fees payable by the vessel owner or demise charterer;

-- environment damage claims or threat thereof; and
+- environment damage claims or threats thereof; and

 - wreck removal claims.

-For admiralty actions, a ship must be in Indian territorial waters.
 The prerequisite for an admiralty action for enforcing in rem rights is that the claimant must demonstrate that the res – the ship – is in Indian waters; hence, no action can be filed in anticipation of a ship that is yet to arrive.
 A substantive admiralty suit must be filed, unlike in other jurisdictions where only a writ need be entered.
 Further arrest of bunkers is not permissible in India.
 As per Indian law, bunkers are not considered to be maritime property.
-Therefore, the courts exercising admiralty jurisdiction do not permit the arrest of bunkers.3 The Division Bench of the Bombay High Court in Mansel Limited v.
-The bunkers on board the Ship m.v.
-Giovanna Luliano & Ors4 did not accept the contentions of the arrestor that even in England, an admiralty court in exercise of its admiralty jurisdiction can order arrest of bunkers on board a vessel.
-The Division Bench upheld the view in the matter of Peninsula Petroleum Limited v.
-Bunkers on Board the vessel m.v.
-Geowave Commander Ltd. Although the matter has been carried on appeal to the Supreme Court of India, the judgment of the Division Bench of the Bombay High Court, however, has not been stayed.
+Bombay High Court in Mansel Limited v.
+The bunkers on board the Ship m v Giovanna Luliano & Ors did not accept the contentions of the arrestor that even in England, an admiralty court in exercise of its admiralty jurisdiction can order the arrest of bunkers on board a vessel.

 To protect owners or demise charterers of the arrested vessel from possible vexatious and frivolous claims, the High Court may, as a condition of arrest of the vessel, require the arrestor (the claimant) to provide an unconditional undertaking to pay damages or provide security for an amount to be determined by the Court for any loss or damage that the owner or demise charter may suffer as a result of the arrest, should the arrest subsequently be found to be wrongful or if the claimant demanded excessive security.